arighi/twitch-ban-game/README.md

  - <PLAYER> can get health back using <IMG_REVIVE> emotes in the chat (max +1 HP for each message that contains the <IMG_REVIVE> emote)

+ - The command !score can be used to show the leaderboard of bans among the players
 ```

 ## TODO